IR-Rosiu/IT-School-News-Bye/README.md

 # itschool-news
-The React project from my web development course @ IT School
+This project has been created as a final project for @ IT School

 ## Demo
 The project is deployed here: https://itschool-news.netlify.app/